samaugust/swatches/README.md

 ## Time

-Please do not take more than 4 hours on this challenge.
-Your time is very valuable and we are thankful you're taking the time demonstrate your skills for us.
+Our recommendation is to spend about 2.5 hours on this challenge.
+You're welcome to spend a little extra time if you wish, but it is not required.
+Your time is very valuable and we are appreciative you're taking the time to demonstrate your skills for us.

 ## Core Goals